Reorganizing the Overwolf Support Portal around user intent rather than the system taxonomy

 Solution

-Restructure the homepage around user intent, not system architecture
+Restructure the homepage around user intent

-I added a Need More Help section with clear paths to Contact Support, Discord, and Reddit.
-Rather than resisting users’ external help-seeking behavior, the redesign acknowledged it and gave it a defined place in the flow.
+I also added a "Need more help?" section with clear links to Contact support, Discord, and Reddit.
+Rather than resisting users' external help-seeking behavior, the redesign acknowledged it and gave it a defined place in the flow.

 Reduce ticket friction and increase first-contact resolution